 This will narrow your searches down quite a bit.
 If you don’t want to have to remember to charge your cameras once a month, you pretty much ruled out all wireless systems.
 Don’t let this stop you from investing in a wireless system though, as some systems do allow you to run full time power so you don’t have to run on battery only.

-We will talk to all of this
+We will talk to all of these Home Security Systems

 In the coming blog posts, I am going to start showing examples of what each of these levels look like, and we will dive in to the details of how they operate and the associated costs.
 My family and I invested in a wireless system for our home due to budgetary constraints, but I have installed wired systems in homes before, so I can tell you personally what I like best and what I hate the most in these systems.
-Hint: Wired is the way to go.
+Hint: Wireless is the way to go.

 Do you have any of these levels of security implemented already?
 How do you like it?
 Feel free to share your experiences below, I would love to hear them!